Business Card ideas we’ve loved this season

 Chosen by one of our Production Artists, Paul McNamara, he explained his reasoning for picking the Business Card and style as one of his recent favorite trends.
 “We love the high contrast between the text, shapes and card’s background.
 The chosen font pairs brilliantly with the bold shapes.
 While the collaborative, open-source nature of the company itself is reflected perfectly by the large circles highlighted on the details side of the card.”

-When it comes to adapting this for your own branding, Paul suggests, “This year I can see our customers utilizing bold shapes in combination with bright colors to communicate the feel and energy of their brand.
-Dynamic and fun, bold shapes and colors are a staple to 90s fashion and design, which seems to be a key source of inspiration in 2023.”
+When it comes to adapting this for your own branding, Paul suggests, “This year I can see our customers utilizing bold shapes in combination with bright colours to communicate the feel and energy of their brand.
+Dynamic and fun, bold shapes and colours are a staple to 90s fashion and design, which seems to be a key source of inspiration in 2023.”

 The duo-tone effect by Thinkpiece

-Thinkpiece specializes in marketing research for technology, healthcare, and finance innovators.
+Thinkpiece specialises in marketing research for technology, healthcare, and finance innovators.
 They have used our Business Card templates and have also ordered Rectangular Stickers, Standard Postcards and Notecards.

-She told us that the brand also utilized our business platform to create multiple, editable templates to showcase its full duo-tone color range.
+She told us that the brand also utilised our business platform to create multiple, editable templates to showcase its full duo-tone colour range.
 This feature also gave their staff the freedom to choose between various designs.

-Eleanor envisions customers using this trend to incorporate a broader palette beyond a brand’s primary colors.
+Eleanor envisions customers using this trend to incorporate a broader palette beyond a brand’s primary colours.
 But also, “Use it to highlight focal points in their designs in a visually pleasing way.”